cs3org/OCM-API/IETF-OCM.md

 specifications MAY register additional combinations, including ones that extend an already-registered protocol to a new resource type or share type; doing so does not modify that protocol's own registration.
+The federation combinations are registered in this way by [OCM-MLS].
 If someone wants to specify how to share calendar events over ssh in an interoperable way, they can do so using this very mechanism.